 Receiving your new bundle of joy:

-I do not ship, however I am willing to meet you or deliver within a couple of hours for a reasonable fee; otherwise local pick up only.
+Local pick up or reputable ground transportation only.
+If you are local and need help transporting, I am willing to meet you or deliver within a couple of hours for a reasonable fee.

 Selling Your Sunset Knoll Goat:

 Should you ever choose to sell your goat obtained from us, we request the courtesy of First Right of Refusal.